NWKDenmark/sentry-auth-crowd/README.rst

 application name and password for the Sentry configuration.

 Make sure the remote addresses are set correct to avoid authentication failures.
+E.g. remember to add localhost to Remote adresses if Crowd server runs a reverse proxy.

 The following settings should be set in ``sentry.conf.py``: